m8hanafi/unimapcgsfyp/README.md

 # unimapcgsfyp
-The LaTeX class for Universiti Malaysia Perlis (UniMAP) postgraduate thesis.
+The LaTeX class for Universiti Malaysia Perlis (UniMAP) undergraduate thesis.
 Dedicated for FYP thesis based on CGS UniMAP guideline 2017.

 ## Description
 The unimapcgsfyp project provides and maintains a LaTeX class as well as a TeXstudio layout to typeset your thesis according to the Centre for Graduate Studies, UniMAP thesis formatting rules.
 It is currently the most efficient way to write a CGS UniMAP compliant thesis.